rberger/ruby-duplicity-wrapper/README.txt

 on his website http://www.fogbound.net/archives/2008/01/03/backups-updated-again/ (assuming he has fixed his permalinks by  now :-)

-Robert Berger added basic mechanism to use Amazon S3 as a duplicity backup destination
+Robert Berger (http://blog.ibd.com) added basic mechanism to use Amazon S3 as a duplicity backup destination

+Note that s3 is the default protocol now.

 It combines a lot of the functionality of these programs into an easily scheduled backup system that will do some end-to-end verifications, send